Lea Bridge roundabout (part of Cycleway 23)

 What we're doing

-Construction works will begin on 13 March 2023 on a major transformation of Lea Bridge roundabout.
+Construction works began on 13 March 2023 on a major transformation of Lea Bridge roundabout.
 The route follows Lea Bridge Road and roundabout, connecting to Powell Road via Kenninghall Road, where it continues on quieter backroads to Dalston.
 We will:

 - Build new segregated cycle lanes on Lea Bridge Road and roundabout to separate people cycling from traffic